Ghouls Don't Scamper

 Raven picked up the ball and stared forlornly after the boys.

-My hand strayed to the bean.
+My hand strayed to Little Bean.
 I was so not ready to be a mother.
 So far my kid negotiations were like peace talks—no one ever got what they wanted.

 Mason came out the front door, jacket on and widget still pressed to his ear.
 He disconnected the call and headed toward us.